 This was an opportunity to grow together as a married couple and to dig deeper into issues we hadn’t yet taken the time to address in our lives.
-DTS is not for someone who thinks ministry will be easy, students are challenged to grow at every level.
+Discipleship Training School is not for someone who thinks ministry will be easy, students are challenged to grow at every level.
 If you have issues they will come to the surface, but we had some good leaders and instructors to help us connect with God’s Spirit.

 On top of all that, we had the added stress of learning how to trust in God for our provision.
 We not only needed to raise enough money to live on, but also to go on these outreaches.
 It was a difficult and humbling experience to learn how to ask others to support us.
 Amazingly, a few people did respond and enough money came in to cover our needs.